subhamyadav580/ragapi-service/README.md

 ### Vector Store Initialization

 At the start of the service, the vector store for Philosophy is created using the Wikipedia data and is stored in a Chroma vector store.
-This vector store will persist across requests, allowing the API to quickly retrieve the most relevant information for any given query.
+The vectors of the documents are stored in a folder named `db` within the container, specifically in the `db/chroma` directory.
+These vector store will persist across requests, allowing the API to quickly retrieve the most relevant information for any given query.

+#### Accessing the Vector Store Inside the Docker Container

+1. Access the container
+    ```bash
+    docker exec -it rag-api-container /bin/bash

+2. Navigate to the db/chroma directory
+    ```bash
+    cd db/chroma

 ### Test the API